Cuisine of Hawaii: Pre-contact period

-When Polynesian seafarers arrived on the Hawaiian Islands in 300–500 AD, few edible plants existed in the new land, aside from ferns (hāpuʻu ʻiʻi, whose uncoiled fronds are eaten boiled) and fruits that grew at higher elevations.
+When Polynesian seafarers arrived on the Hawaiian Islands in 1000–1200 AD, few edible plants existed in the new land, aside from ferns (hāpuʻu ʻiʻi, whose uncoiled fronds are eaten boiled) and fruits that grew at higher elevations.
 Botanists and archaeologists believe that the Polynesian voyagers introduced anywhere between 27 and more than 30 plants to the islands, known as canoe plants, mainly for food.
 The most important of them was taro.

 For centuries taro, and the poi made from it, was the main staple of their diet, and it is still much loved today.
 In addition to taro the Polynesians brought sweet potatoes.
 These are believed to have come from Polynesian contact with the New World.

 The Marquesans, the first settlers from Polynesia, brought breadfruit and the Tahitians later introduced the baking banana.
 These settlers from Polynesia also brought coconuts, candlenuts (known in Hawaiian as kukui nuts), and sugarcane.
+Later generations of these settlers however did not utilise coconuts as much as other related Polynesian groups down south.
 They found plenty of fish, shellfish, and limu in the new land.
 Flightless birds were easy to catch and nests were full of eggs for the taking.

 Most Pacific islands had no meat animals except bats and lizards, so ancient Polynesians sailed the Pacific with pigs, chickens and dogs as cargo.
 Pigs were raised for religious sacrifice, and the meat was offered at altars, some of which was consumed by priests and the rest eaten in a mass celebration.

 The early Hawaiian diet was diverse, and may have included as many as 130 different types of seafood and 230 types of sweet potatoes.
 Some species of land and sea birds were consumed into extinction.

-Sea salt was a common condiment in ancient Hawaii, and Inamona, a relish made of roasted, mashed kukui nutmeats, sea salt and sometimes mixed with seaweeds, often accompanied the meals.
+Sea salt was a common condiment in ancient Hawaii, and inamona, a relish made of roasted, mashed kukui nutmeats, sea salt and sometimes mixed with seaweeds, often accompanied the meals.

 At important occasions, a traditional feast, ‘aha‘aina, was held.
 When a woman was to have her first child, her husband started raising a pig for the ‘Aha‘aina Mawaewae feast that was celebrated for the birth of a child.
 Besides the pig, mullet, shrimp, crab, seaweeds and taro leaves were required for the feast.